chiragsanghvi/JavascriptSDK/README.md

 	alert('Could not fetch user with id 12345');
 });
 ```
-**Note**: All `Appacitive.Article` operations can be performed on a `Appacitive.User` object.
+**Note**: All `Appacitive.Article` operations can be performed on `Appacitive.User` object.
 Infact its a subclass of `Appacitive.Article` class.
 So, above data documenation is valid for users too.
 But, you need a user logged in to perform user-specific operations.
 #### By username